 Click if you’d rather listen!

-The Clickety-clack of high heels on concrete floor says company might be on its way.
-And sure enough, a woman arrives and plops her lunch sack on the counter.
-Her straight shoulder-length hair is the colour of corn silk, the kind of hair I’d once coveted.
+Clickety-clack goes the sound of high heels on concrete floor.
+Company.
+Sure enough, a woman arrives and plops her lunch sack on the counter.
+Her straight shoulder-length hair is the colour of corn silk, the sort of hair I’d once coveted.

 “Hi,” I say, scouring my memory vault for her name.

 “Did you put the kettle on to boil?”

 “Would you mind if I put more water in for my coffee?”